snac-cooperative/snac_eac_cpf_utils/readme.md

 (You will need Java.
 Most modern computers have it pre-installed.)

-The included script saxon.sh expects saxon to be in $HOME/bin/saxon9he.jar.
-If you are installing saxons9he.jar, please put it in ~/bin, otherwise you must edit saxon.sh to reflect the correct location of saxon.
+The included script saxon.sh expects Saxon to be in $HOME/bin/saxon9he.jar.
+If you are installing saxons9he.jar, please put it in ~/bin, otherwise you must edit saxon.sh to reflect the correct location of Saxon.

 After download, you'll do something like: